aspose-total/Aspose.Total-Products/total/en/cpp/conversion/cgm-to-ods/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render CGM to ODS in C++ Applications" h2="Convert CGM to ODS in native C++ applications without requiring Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert CGM to ODS?</h2>

+The CGM (Computer Graphics Metafile) format is a vector graphics format used for storing and exchanging graphics data.
+It is widely used in engineering and technical applications, such as CAD/CAM, GIS, and scientific visualization.
+On the other hand, ODS (OpenDocument Spreadsheet) is an open standard for electronic spreadsheets, and is used for storing and exchanging data in a tabular format.
+Converting CGM to ODS is a useful way to make the data more accessible and easier to work with.

-Converting CGM to ODS in C++ via [Aspose.Total for C++](https://products.aspose.com/total/cpp/) file format automation libraries is a simple two step process.
-In the first step, you can export CGM to XLSX by using [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/), After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/) Spreadsheet Programming API, you can convert XLSX to ODS.
+<h2>How Aspose.Total Helps for CGM to ODS Conversion?</h2>

+Aspose.Total for C++ is a comprehensive file format automation library that enables developers to quickly and easily convert CGM to ODS.
+It provides a simple two-step process for converting CGM to ODS.
+In the first step, you can export CGM to XLSX by using Aspose.PDF for C++.
+After that, by using Aspose.Cells for C++ Spreadsheet Programming API, you can convert XLSX to ODS.
+This process is fast, reliable, and easy to use, making it an ideal solution for developers who need to convert CGM to ODS.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}